billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Imec Menu

-* `Edit Banks, Refs, Gains...`: Shows the Imro Table editor allowing quick settings changes (available only if recording currently disabled).
+* `Edit IMRO Table...`: Shows the Imro Table editor allowing quick settings changes (available only if recording currently disabled).
 If you make changes to the bank values the software will automatically generate a new default ShankMap reflecting your current electrode, reference and